joerob-msft/webappchatbot/README.md

 ### How RAG Works
 1. **Document Processing**: Uploaded files are parsed and chunked into manageable pieces
-2. **Embedding Generation**: Each chunk is converted to vector embeddings
+2. **Embedding Generation**: Each chunk is converted to vector embeddings using `all-MiniLM-L6-v2`
 3. **Query Processing**: User questions are embedded using the same model
-4. **Similarity Search**: Find the most relevant document chunks
+4. **Similarity Search**: Find the most relevant document chunks using cosine similarity
-5. **Context Injection**: Relevant content is added to the AI prompt
+5. **Context Injection**: Relevant content is added to the AI prompt with source attribution
 6. **Response Generation**: AI generates answers based on retrieved context
-7. **Source Attribution**: Responses include references to source documents
+7. **Source Attribution**: Responses include references to source documents with URLs

 ## 🌐 Website Crawling Features